Maximal perimeter and maximal width of a convex small polygon: Abstract

 \section{Abstract}

 A small polygon is a polygon of unit diameter.
 The maximal perimeter and the maximal width of a convex small polygon with $n=2^s$ sides are unknown when $s \ge 4$.
-In this paper, we construct a family of convex small $n$-gons, $n=2^s$ with $s\ge 4$, and show that their perimeters and their widths are within $O(1/n^8)$ and $O(1/n^5)$ of the maximal perimeter and the maximal width, respectively.
-From this result, it follows that Mossinghoff's conjecture on the diameter graph of a convex small $2^s$-gon with maximal perimeter is not true when $s \ge 4$.
+In this paper, we propose an approach to construct convex small $n$-gons of large perimeter and large width when $n=2^s$ with $s\ge 2$.
+Assuming the existence of an axis of symmetry, a convex small $n$-gon is described as a composition of $n/2$ and both its perimeter and its width are given as functions of a single variable.
+By selecting the composition that minimizes the violation of a cycle constraint by a particular solution, the $n$-gons constructed outperform the best $n$-gons found in the literature.
+For example, for $n=64$, the perimeter and the width obtained are within $10^{-22}$ and $10^{-12}$ of the maximal perimeter and the maximal width, respectively.
+From our results, it appears that Mossinghoff's conjecture on the diameter graph of a convex small $2^s$-gon with maximal perimeter is not true when $s \ge 4$.